addrummond/GoCrawl/Readme.md

 # GoCrawl

-A simple web crawler that outputs an HTML page with an interactive graph.
+A simple web crawler written in Go that outputs an HTML page with an interactive graph.

 **This is a toy project written for a coding challenge.**